Introducing Production World Model™: A Machine-Readable Model of Your Entire Production Environment

 The Production World Model™ as the Foundation: Why This Enables Accuracy and Speed at Petabyte Scale

-The Production World Model™ is Traversal's answer to that problem: it unifies both sources of understanding into a single, continuously updated model that AI can reason over at scale.
+The Production World Model™ is Traversal's answer to that problem: it combines both sources of understanding into a single, continuously updated model that AI can reason over at scale.

 Consider a self-driving car: a Tesla doesn't navigate traffic by staring at raw camera feeds.
 It maintains a live-time model of everything around it: every vehicle, every lane, every obstacle, their speeds, their trajectories, their likely next moves.
 That real-time model of the world is what makes autonomous driving possible.
 Without it, you just have a car with cameras.